While iron production may have stopped at the Carrie Blast Furnaces in 1982, the era of Carrie as an artistic muse was just beginning.

 - Admission: Site access is limited to guided tours, workshops, and events.
 Unless otherwise noted, all admissions are ticketed.

-- Duration: Allow two hours for your tour.
+- Duration: Allow one and a half hours for your tour.

 - Children: While kids of all ages are welcome, the tour content is recommended for children ages 8+.

 Thank you for following these guidelines.
 We wish you to have the best visit possible and appreciate your patience as we continue to improve the visitor experience.